PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          :attr all: enable (if ``yes``) or disable (if ``no``) gradual for all axes (boolean, ``yes`` by default)

-      .. xml:tag:: <no-gradual/> [in rectangular2d, divide generator]

-         Turn off smooth mesh step (i.e. the adjacent elements of the generated mesh may differ more than by the factor of two).

-         Deprecated alias to ``<gradual all="false"/>``.

       .. xml:tag:: <prediv/> [in rectangular2d, divide generator]

          Set number of the initial divisions of each geometry object.